khoulihan/hyh-blog/content/pages/about.md

 ## Art

-There isn't anywhere that I consider the one ideal place to view my art, but most of it is on [DeviantArt](https://www.deviantart.com/randomhuman/gallery).
-I do some pixel art and some painting and drawing.
+The ideal place to view my pixel art is my [portfolio site](https://portfolio.hyperlinkyourheart.com), but most of it is also on [DeviantArt](https://www.deviantart.com/randomhuman/gallery), along with other media, and some of it is also on this blog.

 I do [time-lapse videos](https://www.youtube.com/channel/UCc_O9Hp5UfQ-IHswi1H54Zg) of my process for the pixel art that I do.